konfig-dev/konfig-docs/docs/reference/personalization/personalization.md

 # What is Personalization?

-**Personalization is feature in Konfig'feature that can automatically optimize the best SKU to show your players based on any custom metric.** In minutes you can setup advanced personalization in the dashboard and let Konfig do your job!
+**Konfig's personalization automatically optimizes the best SKU to show your players based on any custom metric.** In minutes you can setup advanced personalization and let Konfig do the hard work of improving your KPIs!

 Examples of custom metrics are: